sourcehut-mirrors/chawan/doc/api.md

 `find(dir)`
 : Find the next buffer in the list in a specific direction.

-    Possible values of `dir` are "prev", "next", and "any".
-    "next" and "prev" return the next/previous buffer respectively, while "any" returns either "prev", or if it's null, "next".
+  Possible values of `dir` are "prev", "next", and "any".  "next" and "prev" return the next/previous buffer respectively, while "any" returns either "prev", or if it's null, "next".

 `url`
 : Getter for the buffer's URL.
 Note: this returns a `URL` object, not a string.

 `hoverTitle`, `hoverLink`, `hoverImage`
 : Getter for the string representation of the element title/link/image currently under the cursor.
 Returns the empty string if no title is found.

 `cursorx`, `cursory`
 : The x/y position of the cursor inside the buffer.

-    Note that although the status line is 1-based, these values are 0-based.
+  Note that while the status line display is 1-indexed, these values are 0-indexed (i.e. `cursory = 0` is the first line).

 `fromx`, `fromy`
 : The x/y position of the first line displayed on the screen.